-- How useful are the learning analytics and learning design data for teachers and students, and how they could be further improved?
+- How useful are the learning analytics and learning design data for teachers and students, and how they could be further improved with AI?

-- What is the optimum balance of learning design and learning analytics to improve retention rates?
+- What is the best balance of learning design and learning analytics/AI to improve retention rates?

 - What is the students’ voice in learning analytics and learning design?